 - Waterproof rain coats, cloaks and sandals

-The Lance wood is native to New Zealand and is found throughout the country.
+The horoeka (Lancewood) is native to New Zealand and is found throughout the country.
 Juvenile form lasts 15-20 years and is recognised by stiff leathery leaves with a prominent central rip: about 1cm wide and up to 1m long with irregular teeth all growing downwards.
-As the tree ages the stem begins to branch producing a bush top with leaves becoming wider, shorter and they lose their teeth, only as the tree mature does it develop a tree shape.
+As the tree ages the stem begins to branch producing a bush top with leaves becoming wider, shorter and they lose their teeth.
+Only as the tree matures does it develop a tree shape.

-The common name in English is usually Puriri although it is called New Zealand Mahogany and New Zealand teak in older printed sources especially in reference to the timber.
-The Puriri tree can grow up to 20m tall with a truck commonly up to 1.5m in diameter, frequently thicker and a broad spreading crown.
-The thin bark is usually smooth and light brown in colour but can also be very flaky.
+In English it is sometimes called the New Zealand mahogany or the New Zealand teak – especially in reference to the timber.
+The puriri tree can grow up to 20m tall with the trunk commonly up to 1.5m in diameter, frequently thicker and a broad spreading crown.
+The thin bark is usually smooth and light brown in colour and can also be very flaky.

-Some flowers can be found on the Puriri all year round, though the Puriri tree flowers most heavily over winter.
-Ripe fruit can also be found all year round but more heavily over summer.
+Some flowers can be found on the puriri all year round, though the puriri tree flowers most heavily over winter.
+Ripe fruit can be found all year round but more heavily over summer.
 For this reason it is an important food source for native birds especially in the top of the North Island as it provides a year round food supply.

-The Rimu is a large evergreen coniferous tree endemic to the forests of New Zealand; it is a member of the southern conifer group, the podocarps.
-The Rimu tree was formerly named “Red Pine”.
-The Rimu tree grows throughout New Zealand although the largest concentration is found on the west coast.
+The rimu is a large evergreen coniferous tree endemic to the forests of New Zealand.
+It is a member of the southern conifer group, the podocarps.
+The rimu tree was also known as ‘Red Pine’.
+It grows throughout New Zealand with the largest concentration being found on the West Coast of the South Island.

-The Rimu tree is a slow-growing tree up to 50metres tall although most surviving trees are 20 to 35 metres tall.
-The Rimu trees lifespan is approximately 800 to 900 years.
-The Rimu tree has a straight trunk which generally grows 1.5metres in diameter.
+The rimu tree is a slow-growing tree that can grow up to 50 metres tall.
+It’s lifespan is approximately 800 to 900 years.
+It has a straight trunk which generally grows 1.5 metres in diameter.

-The Rimu trees as well as Kauri and Totara trees were a main source of wood in New Zealand.
-However most of New Zealand original stands of Rimu have been destroyed and recent changes to government polices means there is no more felling in public forests, though the polices do allow limited felling on private land.
+Rimu trees as well as kauri (agathis australis) and tōtara trees were a main source of wood in New Zealand.
+However, most of New Zealand original stands of rimu have been destroyed and recent changes to government policies means there is no more felling in public forests, though they do allow limited felling on private land.

-The Rimu tree has now been replaced by the Pinus Radiate as the main source of wood; however Rimu is still popular for high quality wooden furniture.
-There has also been limited recovery of stump and root wood from trees felled many years before, these stumps and roots are used for making bowls and other wood turned objects.
+The rimu tree has now been replaced by the pinus radiata as the main source of wood.
+Rimu is still popular for high quality wooden furniture.
+There has also been limited recovery of stump and root wood from trees felled many years before.
+These stumps and roots are used for making bowls and other wood turned objects.

-The Tōtara tree is a species of podocap tree endemic to New Zealand.
-The Tōtara grows throughout the North Island and Northeastern South Island in lowland, montane and lower subalpine forest at elevations of up to 600 meters.
+The tōtara tree is a species of podocarp tree endemic to New Zealand.
+It grows throughout the North Island and North-eastern South Island in lowland, montane and lower sub-alpine forest at elevations of up to 600 meters.

-The Tōtara tree is a medium to large tree which grows slowly to around 20 to 25 meters.
-It is noted for its longevity and the great girth of its trunk the bark peels off in papery flakes, with a purplish to golden brown hue.
-The largest known living Tōtara tree is near Pureora which is in the central North Island New Zealand and is over 35meters tall with a trunk nearly 4 meters in diameter at chest height.
+The tōtara tree is a medium to large tree which grows slowly to around 20 to 25 meters.
+It is noted for its longevity and the great girth of its trunk.
+The bark peels off in papery flakes and has a purplish to golden brown hue.
+The largest known living tōtara tree is near Pureora (Lake Taupō – central North Island) and is over 35 meters tall with a trunk nearly 4 meters in diameter at chest height.

-Tōtara trees have been planted in the United Kingdom as far North as Inverewe Scotland.
+Tōtara trees have been planted in the United Kingdom as far north as Inverewe in Scotland.